jrnold/r4ds-exercise-solutions/docs/tidy.md

 ## Tidy Data

+### Exercise 1 {.exercise}

-1. Using prose, describe how the variables and observations are organized in each of the sample tables.
+> Using prose, describe how the variables and observations are organized in each of the sample tables.

 In `table1` each row is a (country, year) with variables `cases` and `population`.